 A copy of the Student's Income Tax Return filed with IRS (1040, 1040EZ, or TeleFile) or FTB must be submitted with the application and must include both the signature of the student and tax preparer.
 If a copy is not available, a statement from the IRS or FTB must be provided verifying the Student's Annual Gross Income (AGI) or that no record of a return was filed.

 Note: Student's Annual Gross Income (AGI) for 2017 - 2018 Academic Year is: $12,486.

 The processing time is 14 business days.
-We will mail an eligibility letter to the student at the address listed on the application.
-The student is responsible for supplying the letter to the school.
+We will mail an eligibility letter to the student at the address listed on the application and the school.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.